Taxstra Logo

 Key Insight

-The core insight: A W-2 employee at $120K pays ~$18,500 in federal tax.
-A 1099 contractor with identical gross revenue but $15,000 in legitimate business deductions pays ~$15,800—saving $2,700 annually.
-But that contractor also lacks unemployment insurance, employer health subsidy, and bears full SE tax liability.
+The core insight: A W-2 employee at $120K pays an estimated ~$18,500 in federal tax.
+A 1099 contractor with identical gross revenue but $15,000 in legitimate business deductions pays an estimated ~$15,800, an illustrative difference of roughly $2,700 in this hypothetical scenario, not a promised result.
+But that contractor also lacks unemployment insurance, employer health subsidy, and bears full SE tax liability (an extra $7,774 versus the W-2 employee's FICA share, see Section 3).

 Taxstra CPA Tip

 Many contractors undershoot deductions.
 If you work from home, use software, drive for client meetings, or buy office equipment, document everything.
-Tracking mileage alone (at 67.5¢/mile for 2024) can add $3,000–$8,000 in deductions.
+Tracking mileage alone (at 72.5 cents per mile for 2026) can add $3,000 to $8,000 in deductions.

 Deductions & Expense Categories